John Wiley & Sons, Inc. v. Livingston: Background

-Respondent labor union brought an action under Section 301 of the Labor Management Relations Act to compel arbitration under a collective bargaining agreement executed by a company which the petitioner acquired by merger.
+Respondent labor union brought an action against publisher John Wiley & Sons under Section 301 of the Labor Management Relations Act to compel arbitration under a collective bargaining agreement executed by a company which the petitioner acquired by merger.
 The federal district court denied relief, but the Court of Appeals reversed and directed arbitration.

 Opinion of the court

 The court issued an opinion on March 30, 1964.
 Among other things, the Supreme Court said that courts need to balance the new management's prerogative to shuffle the business around with the employee's need to be protected from unfairness.
-The disposition of the case was an orer that Wiley enter arbitration even though it never consented to an arbitration agreement itself.
+The disposition of the case was an order that Wiley enter arbitration even though it never consented to an arbitration agreement itself.